 If you focus your portfolio on the most long range yields, you want to include strong stocks from various industries.
 While the entire market tends to grow, not every sectors will grow yearly.
 By having positions along many sectors, you can profit from growth in hot industries, which will expand your overall portfolio.
 Regular re-balancing will minimize your losses in shrinking sectors while maintaining a position in them for the next growth cycle.

 Do not time the stock market.
 Over the course of history, it has been shown that steady investments over time yield the greatest returns.
 All you need to do is to decide how much money you can safely afford to invest.
 Then, begin investing and be sure you stick to it.

 If you want the comfort of a full service broker but also wish to make your own picks too, work with a broker that offers both full service and online options.
-You can manage half your portfolio by yourself while the other half is professionally managed.
-Using this technique will give you the control you want as well as any assistance you may need with your investment strategy.
+That way you can dedicated one half, give or take, to a professional for management and handle the rest yourself.
+This will give you professional assistance without giving up total control of your investments.

 After gaining some experience, you might be interested in learning how to short sell.
 The ability to receive a loan of stock is what makes this work.
 As an investor, you essentially borrow shares of stock that you don’t own, as part of a transaction that you will complete at some later point in time.
 After this, the shares can be purchased again after the stock drops.

 Having patience and staying knowledgeable are both vital to success in trading in the stock market.
 You don’t need to go to school to learn what it takes to do well in stocks, just keep up with the news and do a little reading online.
 Keep the tips featured above at the forefront of your mind, and very soon you could be making a lot of money.

 There are tremendous opportunities for small businesses and social entrepreneurs to support their communities through community foundations, donor advised funds and other means of giving back.
 Find the neighborhoods in Santa Clara County where you can make the most impact on education in the community.